miloszzzz/AddinDbToTextlist/README.md

 ## TIA Portal version

-Addin was created with V16 libraries.
-It should work up to V18 (it was tested with V17).
+Addin was created for V16 version.
+Only screen names copying can work in V17 and V18 at the current state (differences in exported XML files are the problem).

 ## Installation